MattDrennan/501-troop-tracker/README.md

 $virtualTroop = 445;

 /**
+ * virtualTroopArchive: This variable is used to determine which forum to archive virtual troops */

+$virtualTroopArchive = 513;

+/**
  * conventionTroop: This variable is used to determine which forum to post convention troops */

 $conventionTroop = 213;

+/**
+ * conventionTroopArchive: This variable is used to determine which forum to archive convention troops */

+$conventionTroopArchive = 514;

 /**
  * lflTroop: This variable is used to determine which forum to post LFL troops